nvmwill/nexmo-developer/_tutorials/en/video/basic-video-chat/android/step-3.md

 ## Setting up authentication

 In order to connect to an Vonage Video session, the client will need access to some authentication credentials — an **API key**, **session ID**, and **token**.
-In a production application, these credentials should be generated using a [server SDK](/video/server-sdks/overview), but to speed things up we will hard code the values for now:
+In a production application, these credentials should be generated using a [Server SDKs](/video/server-sdks/overview), but to speed things up we will hard code the values for now:

 1. Create the `OpenTokConfig` class (File | New | Java Class), add some static variables to store the API key, session ID, and token.
 We'll also add some constants for our log message identifier and permissions: